G00SE-Y/Context-Free-Grammar/Documentation.md

 - Return Value: `std::string`

   - Returns a string of the rules and terminals that represent the language that the `CFG` object would match with.

+# Syntax Rules

+###### I love syntax!!!!

+Generally, this follows the same notation as a formal language theory textbook would when it comes to describing rules, so if you know those, this should be familiar to you.
+However, with that in mind, there are some syntax rules that are very important to be aware of when writing rules for matching.
+I wrote this with a vague idea of Chomsky Normal Form in mind, so if this doesn't work well for non-CNF grammars, I apologize.
+That said, I don't think that it actually matters whether or not a grammar is in CNF.

+There are 2 special preset terminals that are added when a new `CFG` object is instatiated.

+- `|`

+  - This represents a case delimiter.
+The parser will read a rule from left to right and generate cases in that dorection as well.
+If a `|` is used, everythiing before that pipe will be considered a separate case from everything after it.

+    e.g.) Say I have a rule that looks like `A | B C | none`.
+In this example, there are 3 cases: Case 1 is `A`, Case 2 is `B C` and Case 3 is `none`.
+The parser will try to match with Case 1 first and Case 3 last.

+- `none`

+  - This represents epsilon (`ε`), or the 'empty string' in a more formal notation.
+The way this is used interinally is that if a case is `none`, then it will automaticall accept a match.
+Because of this, it is very important that, for any rule where the empty string is accepted, it is the **last** case in the rule.
+If it is not the last case, then every case after `none` will be unreachable because the parser will match with `none` and move on to the next rule or terminal in the previous rule.